swharden/QuickPlot/README.md

 ---

 # QuickPlot
 **QuickPlot is a simple and fast plotting library for .NET applications.** QuickPlot makes it easy to interactively display high density data (tens of millions of points).

-QuickPlot draws images with Skia and benefits from OpenGL hardware acceleration, so it is extremely fast even at high resolutions.
-QuickPlot can be used in WinForms, WPF, or Console applications.
+QuickPlot draws images with [Skia](https://skia.org/) (not GDI+) and can use hardware acceleration (OpenGL) on systems that support it.
+QuickPlot can be run from Console Applications to plot data and save images, or it can display plots interactively using a WinForms or WPF user control.

 ![](dev/quickplot-screenshot.png)